bangpound/wikileaks_feeds/README.markdown

 files only contain one item.
 Therefore only one item will be created for each cron task.

+Feeds Fetcher directory maintains a list of files it has already processed in the source configuration rather than using filenames as a unique target.
+Feeds' periodic job scheduler will never refresh the items it has already imported unless you check the "Re-fetch entire directory" checkbox.
+Likewise, it is imperative that you keep the minimum refresh period (import_period) at "as often as possible."

 Parsing and mapping tags and sources are not implemented.